ADY Residential Programs

 There is no charge for ashram life.
 You may make a donation if you feel inclined.

-The first Ashram Life program will commence from the auspicious Guru Poornima week this year, that is, the week starting 10th July 2022.
+The first Ashram Life program commenced from the auspicious Guru Poornima week 10th July 2022 and occurs first week of every month.

 Aradhana and Havan